gu-fan/riv.vim/doc/riv.rst

 :Sections_: Adjust section level.
 :Sections_: Shortcut to add sections references like the content directive?
 :Folding_: A buf parser write in python for performance?
+:Indent_:  <Tab> should act when as <Bs> when indenting
+:Indent_:  The content space for field list should align with prev field list.
+:Indent_:  A command to format the indent of lists.

 .. _Documents: Intro_